rajesh996/personalwebsite-ver1/README.md

 So, there is no confusion in searching for images or about the paths where they are kept and all like that.

-This There are internal links embedded in almost all the pages of the website so that the navigation from top to bottom or from top of the page to a specific portion can be easily done by just clicking on the name of that section.
+This There are internal links embedded in all the pages of the website so that the navigation from top to bottom or from top of the page to a specific portion can be easily done by just clicking on the name of that section.